FRAUD AND EXTORTION

 We arrived at a place with no sign or a street number.
 There was a counter and a long bench and we were ushered into a room with a TV and music and a beer was placed in front of us.
 We sat on the couch and she immediately asked to see my penis.
 We started to make out.
 She was very eager.
 Soon a prostitute came in and made advances.
 I said I only wanted my new friend and the prostitute left.
 We started making out again, another prostitute arrived and we kicked her out too.
 We resumed our passion until a third prostitute came in.
 My ‘friend” left to go to the bathroom.

 After, the prostitute rapidly dressed.
 As soon as she closed the door, three big Chinese guys entered.
 One spoke English.
 “Do you know how much you owe us?”
-They showed me the ‘menu’ – 18,000 RMB for the sex. and 18,000 RMB for the room and beer or about US$6,000.
+They showed me the ‘menu’ – 18,000 RMB for the services. and 18,000 RMB for the room and beer or about US$6,000.
 That was blatantly crazy and I argued.
 “Don’t you look at the menu when you go to a restaurant?”.
 I continued to whine.
 Every time I stood up from the couch, a big tough guy roughly pushed me back down.
 “We are the Chinese mafia and Chinese men pay this all the time.”.
 The arguing continued and they reduced the bill to 30,000 RMB (US$5,000).

 They searched me, found my credit card and took me out to the ‘lobby’ to use a credit card machine.
 12 prostitutes were sitting on the bench.
 It declined the transaction as it was a Union Pay machine and wouldn’t accept foreign cards.
 The boss thought that I had exceeded my credit limit, took me back into the room and wanted me to call Visa to have my limit raised.
 I talked to the Visa agent saying “I am being held for extortion in a brothel by the Cosa Nostra.”
 She transferred me to security.
 He could see the attempted transaction.
 I said I was worried for my safety and asked for the transaction to be completed.
 “Wait 5 minutes and try again.”